 There is no logical reason for a borrower to bury their head in the sand and run up legal fees and default interest.
 Nor is it logical to allow a lender to sell the property as mortgagee in possession when it is far better for the borrower to control the sale themselves.

-The first thing to do is to search the borrower and guarantors on Google.
-If you find negative reviews, if you find blogs accusing them of being shonks, then they may well be shonks.
-If on the other hand there is a lot of material that is all positive then you are probably on a good wicket.
+If you find negative reviews, if you find blogs accusing them of being shonks, then they are probably shonks.
+If on the other hand there is a lot of material that is all positive then you are probably looking at a good deal.
 If there is no material on the Internet, or it is extremely scant, then you need to dig deeper.
 A meeting with the borrower at their accountant’s office, or even better at the security property, is a good way to get a feel for who they are and what they are about.
-You can even do a Zoom interview and record it.
+You should tell them you are recording these interviews and record it.
+Tell them you never want to do an affidavit and you have found that recording meetings prevents you from having to do that.
+Repeat this again, and their permission after you turn the recorder on.
+Take photos of video record you with them.

 Most successful commercial lenders will never do a loan without personally interviewing the borrower because they find it such an effective filter.
 If you have someone who gives contradictory or dubious claims about their income, or their exit strategy, or if they seem shifty or evasive in the interview, then you should simply walk away from the deal.
 Avoid wishful thinking.

 Remember a fake website can be put up overnight but a business that trades will have reviews dating back several years and other residue on the Internet, it will have tax records.
+Check out their website on the The Way Back Machine and see if it was there when they claim.
 Ask the borrower who their main client or supplier is and then ask for a telephone reference from that party.

-Generally speaking if someone is capable of running a business, or conducting successful developments, is accustomed to making logical commercial choices and the logical choice when you cannot afford your mortgage is to put the property on the market voluntarily.
+Generally speaking if someone is capable of running a business, or conducting successful developments, is accustomed to making logical commercial choices and the logical choice when they can no longer afford their mortgage is to put the property on the market voluntarily.

 Beware of borrowers who are highly geared.
-If they are not just borrowing from you but have a second mortgage and caveat loans which rank behind you they may have negative equity or be heading in that direction.
+If they are not just borrowing from you, but also have a second mortgage and caveat loans which rank behind you, they may have negative equity or be heading in that direction.
 Negative equity will prevent them from selling their property if they run into trouble forcing you to sell it.
-Who needs the headache?
+Who needs that headache?

 Look out for people who are on a downward slide and have not accepted it.
 An indication of this is when they borrow and capitalise the interest, then a year later refinance and capitalise the interest again.
 Ask for a loan statement or reference from the outgoing mortgagee to eliminate this possibility.